-- They must have completed at least 124 semester credit hours.
-These 124 credits must include the requirements for a major and a minor in an academic area, in addition to the general core curriculum requirements and completion of an approved Experiential Learning Requirement.
+- They must have completed at least 124 semester credit hours or the minimum designated credit amount of their degree program.
+These credits must include the requirements for a major and a minor in an academic area, in addition to the general core curriculum requirements and completion of an approved Experiential Learning Requirement.

 - Students must have at least a 2.00 grade point average.